The commercial trade in human organs is prohibited by law in Turkey.

-Imaging tests: Such as ultrasound of your liver
+- Imaging tests: Such as an ultrasound of your liver

-General health examination: It includes measuring your general health and checking for other diseases that may affect the success of the transplant.
+- General health examination: This includes measuring your public health and checking for other diseases that may affect the success of the transplant.

 - Nutritional consultation with dietitians before and after the procedure